MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanParameters

 Specifies the scan type to use during a scheduled scan.
-The acceptable values for this parameter are:
+Valid values are:

-- 1: Quick scan
-- 2: Full scan

-If you do not specify this parameter, Windows Defender uses the default value of quick scan.
+- 1 or QuickScan (default)
+- 2 or FullScan

 ```yaml
 Type: ScanType